 The GDPR states you must have explicit consent from prospects to perform automated decision-making.
 However, they cannot opt-out if profiling is necessary for a contract between them and your organisation.

-The Regulation clearly identifies on-line credit scoring and e-recruitment assessments without human intervention as having a legal effect or significantly affecting individuals – so tread carefully.
+The Regulation clearly identifies on-line credit scoring and e-recruitment assessments without human intervention as having a legal effect or significantly affecting individuals – so tread carefully if you are in the finance or recruitment sectors.

 10. What is legitimate interest?

-If you are unable to get consent from a prospective customer you may be able to use ‘legitimate interest’ as a justification to contact them.
+If you are unable to get consent from a prospective customer you may be able to use ‘legitimate interest’.
+Legitimate interest means you can store and process a prospect’s data without them ticking a box or giving permission verbally.
 But tread carefully.

-Before you contact them you must perform a Legitimate Interest Assessment.
-This is a test which balances your desire to contact them with their desire for privacy.
-You should keep a copy of the results of your Assessment to show prospects, customers or the ICO.
+Before you store prospect data you must perform a Legitimate Interest Assessment.
+This is a test which balances your desire to process their data with their desire for privacy.
+You should keep a copy of the results of your Assessment as evidence you have made a balanced decision.

-But should the ICO decide you have not proved you have a Legitimate Interest you could lose contact with all those individuals.
+But should the ICO decide you have not proved your Legitimate Interest you could lose contact with all those prospects.
 Getting unambiguous consent is my preferred route.
 Permission marketing rules!

 This post is part of a series about the General Data Protection Regulation; the full list of posts include ‘How Brexit impacts marketing data in the UK‘ | ‘3 tips: Steal my GDPR plan‘ | ‘The GDPR became law yesterday… and nobody cared‘ | ‘Get ready for Data Protection ambulance chasers‘ | ‘10 Must-know facts about the new EU data law‘ | ‘Want prospects to opt-in?
 Call them‘ | ‘You don’t need ‘opt-in’ to store a switchboard number‘ | ‘What can these guys teach you about opt-in marketing?‘ | ‘How content marketing will change after 2018‘ | ‘Winning Edge: Counter a direct threat‘